carlHR/CStructs/README.md

 }
 ```

-The header file contains more information about which operations create a string and manipulate the current engine.
-Essentially, the string engine is not thread-safe by default.
-However, one can make it thread-safe, if each thread uses their own engine separately for reading and writing.
+The header file contains more information about which operations create a string and target the current engine in order to write data into them.
+Furthermore, this module, unlike the others, was not meant to be thread-safe.

 The string engine provides support for UTF-8 introspection, and regex in C. For this reason, it needs more compiler flags in order to fully compile the code.

-String types are just integers used to point to valid objects inside the engine given the correct scope.
-The string engine never produces two equal integers at the same time.